renebarto/baremetal/doc/tutorials/12-console.md

 Later on, we can add the screen or maybe a file as a device for logging as well.

 The first step we need to take is get hold of a console, depending on what is set as the default.
-We will add a definition in the root CMake file to select whether this is is UART0 or UART1, and retrieve a console based on this.
+We will add a definition in the root CMake file to select whether this is UART0 or UART1, and retrieve a console based on this.
 The console will have some additional functionality, such as enabling the use of ANSI colors.

 ### CMakeSettings.json {#TUTORIAL_12_CONSOLE_ADDING_A_CONSOLE_CMAKESETTINGSJSON}